LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Conclusions

-We studied the sensitivity of LiteBIRD and CMB-S4 to cosmic reheating in three classes of inflationary models, namely RGI, MHI and $\alpha$-T models.
-This sensitivity is a result of the impact that the modified expansion history during the reheating epoch has on the redshifting of cosmological perturbations.
-In each of these classes of models we considered three fundamental parameters: The scale of inflation $M$, a parameter $\alpha$ that basically determines the relation between $M$ and the inflaton mass $m_\phi$, and a coupling constant $\g$ which controls the interaction of the inflaton with other fields.
-While $M$ and $\alpha$ are parameters in the effective potential $\V(\varphi)$ that define a model of inflation, $\g$ determines the efficiency of the transfer from $\varphi$ to other degrees of freedom during reheating.
-Gaining information on $\g$ probes the connection between a given model of inflation and its embedding into a more fundamental theory of particle physics.
-This is possible without specifying further details of the underlying particle physics model if feedback effects do not considerably modify the duration of the reheating period in a way that depends parameters other than those in the potential $\V(\varphi)$ and the inflaton coupling $\g$.
-We considered the four types of interactions summarised in table \ref{ConversionTable}, including scalar interactions, a Yukawa interaction and and axion-like coupling.
+We studied the foreground-free sensitivity of LiteBIRD and CMB-S4 to reheating in three classes of inflationary models, namely RGI, MHI and $\alpha$-T models.
+In each of these classes of models we considered three fundamental parameters: The scale of inflation $M$, a parameter $\alpha$ that basically determines the relation between $M$ and the inflaton mass $m_\phi$, and a microphysical coupling constant $\g$ which controls the interaction of the inflaton with other fields.
+The latter sets the reheating temperature $\Treh$ because it determines the efficiency of the transfer from $\varphi$ to other degrees of freedom during reheating.
+While $M$ and $\alpha$ are parameters in the effective potential $\V(\varphi)$ that defines a model of inflation, gaining information on $\g$ probes the connection between a given model of inflation and its embedding into a more fundamental theory of particle physics.
+The relation between $\Treh$ and $\g$ is independent of further details of the underlying particle physics model (allowing for an agnostic measurement of $\g$) if feedback effects do not considerably modify the duration of the reheating period.
+We considered the four types of interactions summarised in table \ref{ConversionTable}, including scalar interactions, a Yukawa interaction and axion-like coupling.
+We find that LiteBIRD and CMB-S4 will be capable of the first ever measurements of the reheating temperature $\Treh$ and the inflaton coupling $\g$.